11 Things to Do in Berlin in November

-More about: Best Things To Do In Berlin In November
+More about: 11 Things to Do in Berlin in November

 Have you booked a flight in November?
-Well played!
-At the beginning of the month, the fall of the wall is celebrated, while the end of the month brings the typical Christmas dates.
-To all this we must add the classic winter attractions and events that take place at this time of the year.
-We have prepared a brief decalogue to help you choose what to see and do in Berlin, read on!
+Well done!
+At the beginning of the month, the fall of the Berlin Wall is celebrated, while at the end of the month, the typical Christmas events take place.
+Added to all this are the classic winter attractions and events that are held at this time of year.
+We have prepared a brief guide to help you choose what to see and do in Berlin.
+Keep reading!

-The wall came down on November 9 and every year events are organized to celebrate its tearing down and the subsequent reunification of Germany.
-For example, on the occasion of the 30th anniversary, a week-long festival enlivened Berlin's nights.
-To keep up to date with the most important events, I recommend you consult the city's official website.
+The wall fell on November 9, and every year events are organized to celebrate its demolition and the subsequent reunification of Germany.
+For example, on the 30th anniversary, a week-long festival enlivened the nights in Berlin.
+To stay up to date with the most important events, I recommend checking the city's official website.

-On November 9, 1989, two million Berliners gathered near the wall to chant the slogan "Tor auf!
-A few hours earlier, East Germany's spokesman announced that its citizens were free to travel to the West, ending an isolation that had lasted since 1961.
+On November 9, 1989, two million Berliners gathered near the wall to chant the slogan "Tor auf!"
+(Open the gate!).
+A few hours earlier, the East German spokesperson announced that its citizens were free to travel to the West, ending an isolation that had lasted since 1961.
 Soon the situation became unmanageable and the citizens themselves took it upon themselves to tear down the wall.

-If you book your ticket for the Berlin Wall Museum you will understand all the history and events surrounding this emblematic place thanks to the magnificent multimedia exhibition, which reflects all the details from 1945 to 1990.
+If you book your ticket to the Berlin Wall Museum, you will understand the entire history and events surrounding this iconic place thanks to the magnificent multimedia exhibition, which reflects all the details from 1945 to 1990.

 Book tickets for the Berlin Wall Museum